Comparing results to baseline

 Select other filters

 We can see above, we're now running a strong comparison between two distinct groups.
-The groups being those who are NOT "Very happy" (current scenario, solid bars) versus those who ARE "Very happy" (baseline scenario, thin black outline).
+The groups being those who are NOT in "Excellent" health (current scenario, solid bars) versus those who ARE in "Excellent" health (baseline scenario, thin black outline).